 Leaving from Broome, Australia, liveaboards in the west spend time exploring Rowley Shoals which is filled with coral gardens.
 It is home to over 650 species of fish, most of which are not found near the shore.

-A liveaboard trip in Western Australia is the best way to have a unique diving experience off the beaten path.
+A liveaboard trip in the West is the best way to have a unique diving experience off the beaten path.
 In fact, liveaboards are the only way to have this experience as the sites visited aren’t accessible directly from shore on a day trip.

 No matter where you choose to dive, on a liveaboard, you can really maximize your time both on the water and in the reef.
 Plus who wouldn’t want experienced and passionate guides that can show you the most popular areas as well as the hidden gems that they’ve perhaps discovered themselves?

 Australia Diving: What You Need to Know